carmine560/submit-urls/README.md

 ## Usage ##

-This script will create and encrypt a `~/.config/submit-urls-bing.cfg.gpg` configuration file if it does not exist.
+`submit-urls-bing.sh` will create and encrypt a `~/.config/submit-urls-bing.cfg.gpg` configuration file if it does not exist.
 It assumes that the default key of GnuPG is your OpenPGP key pair.

 ### Bing Webmaster ###